 Such titles as restaurant and short-order cook, host and hostess, server, bartender and dishwasher are among titles for food service workers.
 Employers include full-service and fast food restaurants, in addition to other food establishments.
 Most food service jobs have very little educational requirements and attract a large amount of young workers.

 Average salaries of food service workers depend on job titles and duties.
-The U.S. Bureau of Labor Statistics reported the following earnings:
+In May 2012, the BLS reported the following median earnings per hour: